anabeen/Anabeen/README.md

 Future project that I will take:
-- Bot web scrapping information using C#
+- Bot web scrapping information using C# then send notif to my facebook
+- Website that filers movie/ tv show recommendation using rotten tomatoes audience score above 85%

 <!--